 Raindrop Suncatchers (Pre-K Pages)

-Looking for easy to follow weather lesson plans for toddlers and preschoolers?
+Looking for easy to follow weather activities for toddlers and preschoolers?

 I helped create these packets that include hands-on activities that can be modified and adapted to meet the needs of all learners.

 For more information, click on the graphics below:

 FREE CIRCLE TIME PLANNER!